 The South Park episode "A Very Crappy Christmas" features the characters watching A Charlie Brown Christmas on TV.
 The first two shots of the screen are normal and the characters take note of them.
 In the final shot, Charlie Brown is naked and Snoopy is hitting him with a piece of wood.
 Wonder what happened there.

-Another example is "How to Eat With Your Butt", The One With the people with asses for faces.
+Another example is in "How to Eat With Your Butt".
 They're sitting around having a conversation with Kenny's family, while in the background more and more people are crowding round the window to stare in and laugh.

 In "Cartman Finds Love", Token and Nicole's Falling in Love Montage has Cartman watching them, happy that his racist notion that blacks should only date other blacks has come to fruition.
 One scene has him watching them very far away in the background.